 Motivation is a human factor in management.
-A manager feels some short of challenges to motivate the people in their respective job because this motivation relates with that internal force which directs the people to act in a particular way to get something or satisfy their needs.
+A manager feels some sort of challenges to motivate the people in their respective job because this motivation relates with that internal force which directs the people to act in a particular way to get something or satisfy their needs.
 From the previous study, we learn that a manager gets work done through others.
 To get the work performed is not an easy task.
 A manager has to make the people work as per the direction was given to him.
 But the question is why people work?
 Why they behave as they do?
-What motives may direct the people to behave in a particular work?
+What motives may direct people to behave in a particular work?

-The term motivation is derived from English word- Motive, and it is borrowed from the Latin word – “Movere: The meaning of “Movere” is to move.
+The term motivation is derived from the English word- Motive, and it is borrowed from the Latin word – “Movere: The meaning of “Movere” is to move.
 Motives mean the drives, needs, desires, wants or impulses within the individuals.

 According to Harold Koontz and Heinz Weihrich, "Motivation is a general term applying to the entire class of drives, desires, needs, wishes."

 Motivation is important to both the organization and the individual.
 To achieve organizational goals, motivation has become very effective tools and a manager has to use this tool to motivate or inspire the staff member in their respective job in such a manner that they could work effectively and efficiently.

 From the viewpoint of organization and individuals, motivation is important and plays a significant role and is also considered as an important determinant of performance.
 Following are some of the importance of motivation: